 The goal of the Graduate Certificate in International Business is to provide managers, executives, and leaders holding a bachelor's degree the opportunity to master advanced concepts and techniques in international business to enable them to manage and lead organizations in the global economy.
 The focus is on presenting analytical tools and management techniques that will allow business professionals to analyze complex situations in international business and evaluate alternative solutions.
 It will enable them to apply business knowledge, concepts, and frameworks to dynamic situations in international business.
-The certificate consists of a series of four graduate-level credit courses designed to provide graduates with the latest information and cutting-edge methods, based on research confirmed in practice, in all types of international organizations and industries.
+The certificate consists of a series of four graduate-level courses designed to provide graduates with the latest information and cutting-edge methods, based on research confirmed in practice, in all types of international organizations and industries.

-Required Certi ficate Core Courses (12 Semester Credit Hours)

 FIN 502 International Finance 4

 MKT 502 International Marketing 4

 LOG 502 Managing the Global Logistics Chain 4

-Certificate Elective Courses (4 Semester Credit Hours)

-rse from the following:

-ETH 501 Business Ethics 4

-MGT 506 Strategic Leadership 4
+ETH 501 Business Ethics 4 1 MGT 506 Strategic Leadership 1